 Monthly family gatherings

 Apart from our Sunday sessions, we have monthly gatherings usually in a home.
-This gathering involves dinner, special teaching, and time for fun and fellowship.
-The goal is to give different families the opportunity to host these monthly dinners and for students to fellowship in a family setting.
+This gathering involves dinner, special teaching, and time for fun and games.
+The goal is to give different families the opportunity to host these monthly dinners and for students to hang out in a family setting.
 These are typically on the first Friday of each month at 6 pm.

 Contact Sam Lichty for more info: email@example.com